-Figure IV.3: example of a domain splitting with 9 processors and no east-west cyclic boundary condition.
-One also defines variables nldi and nlei which correspond to the internal domain bounds, and the variables nimpp and njmpp which are the position of the (1,1) grid-point in the global domain.
-An element of T_l , a local array (subdomain) corresponds to an ele-Rev: bf93dfe Time: 2010-09-08 12:11:24 +0100 ment of T_g , a global array (whole domain) by the relationship :
+Figure IV.3: example of a domain splitting with 9 processors and no east-west cyclic boundary condition One also defines variables nldi and nlei which correspond to the internal domain bounds, and the variables nimpp and nimpp which are the position of the (1,1) grid-point ment of $T_g$ , a global array (whole domain) by the relationship :

-FIGURE 7.5 - Positioning of a sub-domain when massively parallel processing is used.
+FIG. 7.5 - Positioning of a sub-domain when massively parallel processing is used.